Battle of Taranto: Influence on Pearl Harbor

 The Japanese attack on Pearl Harbor was a considerably larger operation than Taranto.
-All six Imperial Japanese fleet carriers, each one equipped with an air wing having over twice the number of planes of any British carrier, took part; seven American battleships were sunk or disabled, and several other warships were destroyed or damaged.
-The U.S. Navy thereafter designed its fleet operations in the Pacific Ocean around its carriers instead of its battleships as capital ships.
+All six Imperial Japanese Navy fleet carriers, each one with an air wing having over twice the number of planes of any British carrier, took part; seven American battleships were sunk or disabled, and several other warships were destroyed or damaged.
+The US Navy thereafter designed its fleet operations in the Pacific Ocean around its carriers instead of its battleships as capital ships.
 Battleships were found to be less useful in the expanses of the Pacific than in the confines of the Mediterranean; the older ships were too slow to escort the carriers and were chiefly used as fire support for amphibious operations.